The Shipping Law Review: United Arab Emirates

-Article 7(6) of the DIFC Judicial Authority Law sets out that judgments and orders rendered by any court other than the UAE courts shall be executed within the DIFC.
+Article 7(6) of the DIFC Judicial Authority Law20 sets out that judgments and orders rendered by any court other than the UAE courts shall be executed within the DIFC.
 Therefore, in theory, a claimant should be able to use the DIFC courts as a conduit jurisdiction to enforce foreign judgments.
-The DIFC court confirmed this position in DNB Bank ASA v.
-Gulf Eyadah Corporation & Gulf Navigation Holding PJSC (CA/007/2015).
+The DIFC court has confirmed this position.21

-However, in 2016 the Judicial Tribunal (JT) for the Dubai and the DIFC Courts was established by Dubai Decree No. 19 of 9 June 2016.
-The JT's purpose is to determine conflicts of jurisdiction between the Dubai and DIFC Courts where there are (1) competing invocations of jurisdictions or (2) competing judgments from both courts.
+However, in 2016, the Judicial Tribunal (JT) for the Dubai and the DIFC courts was established by Dubai Decree No. 19 of 9 June 2016.
+The JT's purpose is to determine conflicts of jurisdiction between the Dubai and DIFC courts when there are competing invocations of jurisdictions or competing judgments from both courts.

-Although there have been decisions where the JT held that the DIFC Court did not have jurisdiction to hear the recognition of a foreign judgment, these decisions have not changed (1) the statutory basis on which the DIFC Court recognises the foreign judgments and (2) the enforceability of DIFC Court orders in the Dubai Court.
+Although there have been decisions in which the JT has held that the DIFC court did not have jurisdiction to hear the recognition of a foreign judgment,22 these decisions have not changed the statutory basis on which the DIFC court recognises the foreign judgments nor the enforceability of DIFC court orders in the Dubai court.23

-Although DIFC orders recognising foreign judgments are being enforced in the Dubai Courts we have not yet received first-hand confirmation that the Dubai onshore courts are in fact actively enforcing such a DIFC order.
-Seeking enforcement of a foreign judgment therefore remains difficult, unless it falls under one of the above-mentioned conventions.”
+Although DIFC orders recognising foreign judgments are being enforced in the Dubai courts we have not yet received first-hand confirmation that the Dubai onshore courts are actively enforcing such an order.
+Seeking enforcement of a foreign judgment remains difficult, therefore, unless it falls under one of the above-mentioned conventions.

-Although there are several shipyards in the UAE, the Maritime Code provides little guidance on how shipbuilding contracts are dealt with, except that (1) they are void unless in writing, (2) ownership does not pass until delivery of the vessel after sea trials, and (3) the builder guarantees the vessel is free of latent defects.
-Claims for latent defects are time-barred one year after discovery or two years after delivery of the vessel.
+Although there are several shipyards in the UAE, the Maritime Code provides little guidance on how shipbuilding contracts are dealt with, except that (1) they are void unless in writing, (2) ownership does not pass until delivery of the vessel after sea trials, and (3) the builder guarantees the vessel is free of latent defects.24 Claims for latent defects are time-barred for one year after discovery or two years after delivery of the vessel.25

 ii Contracts of carriage

-As previously stated, the Hague, Hague-Visby and Hamburg rules have not been ratified by the UAE, but Articles 256 to 302 of the Maritime Code deal with contracts of carriage by sea.
-These articles are loosely modelled on the Hague-Visby Rules and achieve a similar result.
+As previously stated, the Hague Rules, Hague-Visby Rules and Hamburg Rules have not been ratified by the UAE, but Articles 256 to 302 of the Maritime Code deal with contracts of carriage by sea.
+These Articles are loosely modelled on the Hague-Visby Rules and achieve a similar result.

 The carrier's duties under the Maritime Code mirror those of the Hague-Visby Rules.
-The vessel has to be seaworthy before and upon the commencement of the voyage, and the carrier has to take care when loading, stowing, carrying and discharging the cargo.
+The vessel has to be seaworthy before and at the commencement of the voyage, and the carrier has to take care when loading, stowing, carrying and discharging the cargo.27

-Likewise, a carrier can limit liability under the Maritime Code for loss of or damage to cargo resulting from unseaworthiness, provided the carrier can prove the vessel was seaworthy prior to and at the commencement of the voyage.
-Article 276(1) permits a carrier to limit liability to a sum not exceeding 10,000 dirhams for each package or unit, or a sum not exceeding 30 dirhams per kilogram per gross weight of the goods, whichever is the higher.
-These limitations shall not apply if the shipper declared the value of the goods.
-The Maritime Code does not incorporate a provision akin to Article IV.5(e), explicitly excluding the carrier's ability to limit liability if loss or damage resulted from an act or omission committed with intent to cause damage, or recklessly with the knowledge that damage would probably result.
+Likewise, a carrier can limit liability under the Maritime Code for loss of or damage to cargo resulting from unseaworthiness, provided the carrier can prove the vessel was seaworthy prior to and at the commencement of the voyage.28 Article 276(1) permits a carrier to limit liability to a sum not exceeding 10,000 dirhams for each package or unit, or a sum not exceeding 30 dirhams per kilogram of gross weight of the goods, whichever is the higher.
+These limitations shall not apply if the shipper declared the value of the goods.29 The Maritime Code does not incorporate a provision akin to Article IV.5(e) of the Hague-Visby Rules, explicitly excluding the carrier's ability to limit liability if loss or damage resulted from an act or omission committed with intent to cause damage, or recklessly with the knowledge that damage would probably result.
 However, the general principles of the UAE Civil Code and practice exclude the party's ability to limit liability when the loss or damage arises out of gross negligence or fraud.

 To exercise a lien over cargo, a party must obtain a court order and, provided the order is granted, store the cargo in a bonded warehouse.
 The carrier has a duty to discharge the cargo and cannot exercise the lien on board.